vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 standard inverted index query evaluation and constrained vector search.
 See [Query Time Constrained Approximate Nearest Neighbor Search](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) and
 [Embedding model hot swap](https://docs.vespa.ai/en/tutorials/models-hot-swap.html).
-Having multiple active model versions increases the deployment cost linearly with the number of models.
+Having multiple active model versions increases the storage related deployment cost linearly with the number of models.

 * New vectors using an existing embedding model is added to the non-centroid content cluster.
-As long at the number of centroids is large, one can expect to grow document volume significantly from the baseline size, without severely degrading accuracy.
+As long at the number of centroids is large, one can expect to grow the vector volume significantly without degrading recall accuracy.

 The only thing which the application owner needs to consider is that deleting large amounts of centroid vectors will impact recall negatively.
 For most large-scale vector use cases, this is not a real problem.
-If the use case requires deleting large amount of vector items, one can consider decoupling centroids from vectors, so that centroids are in fact real centroids, and not vectors part of the dataset.
+If the use case requires deleting large amount of vector items, one can consider decoupling centroids from real vectors, so that centroids are in fact real centroids, and not vectors part of the dataset.

 ## Vespa Experimental Setup